velartrill/velartrill.github.io/orig/kestrel.md

 Piper's gaze drops.
 "O-oh.
 I, um.
 Okay, sir," she mumbles, squeezing her legs tightly together.
 "Can we take them off now?"

 "I'll show you how to remove them shortly, but as part of your training, you are all required -- or in the case of those of you who have not assented to military discipline, politely requested -- for your own safety to wear your suit at all times from this point forward.
 Every day I'll get a data dump from your suits and if I spot any miscalibrations, I'll adjust them until we get it right.
 You need to be accustomed to it by the time we head into orbit, and more importantly we also need to collect a few weeks of baseline biodata on you.
-We need to make sure your suit's synced properly with your body as well, since none of you have Society-grade health, genetic, and biomorphology records to work from .
+We need to make sure your suit's synced properly with your body as well, since none of you have Society-grade health, genetic, and biomorphology records to work from.
 The suit may feel awkward now, but I promise in a week or two you'll feel naked without it."

 Piper looks like she's going to melt from pure embarassment.